The Ultimate In Birding Tours

 Western Mexico (Baja): Days 2-3 With the sun sparkling off a turquoise sea, rugged coastlines and a cactus-studded desert interior, Baja California epitomizes Western Mexico for many.
 A 750-mile (1200-kilometre) mountainous finger separating the tranquil Sea of Cortez from the wilder Pacific Ocean, Baja’s isolated tip is home to several endemic birds.
 During our stay here we will explore a variety of habitats.

-In the lowland desert, our prime target will be the endemic Grey Thrasher, whist other interesting species we shall look for in this habitat include the delightful California Quail, Elf Owl, the diminutive Costa’s Hummingbird, Gilded Flicker, tail-pumping Grey and Ash-throated Flycatchers, the near-endemic California Gnatcatcher, Verdin, Phainopepla, Northern Cardinal, the strange Pyrrhuloxia and the attractive Black-throated Sparrow.
-If we are fortunate we will also encounter Greater Roadrunner or Grey Vireo.
+In the lowland desert, our prime target will be the endemic Grey Thrasher, while other interesting species we shall look for in this habitat include the delightful California Quail, Elf Owl, the diminutive Costa’s Hummingbird, Gilded Flicker, tail-pumping Grey and Ash-throated Flycatchers, the near-endemic California Gnatcatcher, Verdin, Phainopepla, Northern Cardinal, the strange Pyrrhuloxia and the attractive Black-throated Sparrow.
+If we are fortunate we will also encounter Greater Roadrunner and Grey Vireo.
 More widespread species likely here include Red-tailed Hawk, American Kestrel, Northern Crested Caracara, Ladder-backed Woodpecker, Common Raven, Blue-grey Gnatcatcher and Orange-crowned Warbler.

 We shall also explore the isolated Sierra de la Laguna mountains.
 One of our prime targets here will be the diminutive, endemic Cape Pygmy Owl (a recent split from Northern).
 We will also pay close attention to flowering bushes that attract the beautiful Xantus’s Hummingbirds, whilst other species present are likely to include Acorn Woodpecker (the subspecies here has a dark iris), Western Scrub Jay, Northern House Wren, California and Spotted Towhees, Black-throated Grey Warbler, Warbling Vireo (the endemic breeding form here is a possible future split), Western Tanager, Scott’s Oriole and the beautiful Lazuli Bunting.